100 Beautiful Spanish Words

 • Mexico: Elote

-• Argentina & most of Spanish-speaking South America: Choclo
+• Argentina & most of South America: Choclo

 • Spain: Maíz

-Othermwords are less familiar to many.
-“Choclo,” for instance, is a common word for corn in some countries of Latin America, but is rather unfamiliar to citizens of other countries.
+Other words are less familiar across regions.
+“Choclo,” for example, is common for corn in parts of South America but unfamiliar in many Caribbean countries.

-Be careful too with those final vowels.
-That can alter meaning.
-For example, the word for duck is “Pato”; one word for leg is “Pata.”
-So if you had to the shop and wish to order duck, make sure you’ve got the correct final vowel.
-And if it’s leg of duck, you would of course say, “Pata de Pato.”
-It’s alliterative–that is, when words close together start with the same–and might just get you a few smiles.
+Be careful with final vowels — they can change meaning.
+For example, the word for duck is “pato”; one word for leg is “pata.”
+So if you head to a shop and want to order duck, make sure you’ve got the right vowel.
+And if it’s duck leg, you’d say “pata de pato.”
+It’s alliterative — words close together starting with the same sound — and might earn you a few smiles.

-Argentinian Spanish is colorful and features many Italian words, largely due to the historical influx of Italian immigrants.
-Many of these words are rarely, if ever, used in other Latin American countries.
-Examples of Italian-origin words commonly used in Argentina include:
+Argentinian Spanish is colorful and includes many Italian-origin words because of the huge wave of Italian immigration.
+Many of these words are rarely used in other Spanish-speaking countries.

 Italian-Origin Words in Argentinian Spanish